2023's Best Tube Amps - Combo & Head - Up To $1000

 Best Combo Tube Amp Selection Methodology

-We began by looking at combo and head tube amps for electric guitar at major retailers in the USA and ended up putting 63 of them on our short-list for closer rating analysis.
-We then examined relevant reviews, ratings and forum discussions about each amp on our short-list - this came to a total of more than 19,100 sources (an increase of more than 56% over the previous edition partly due to expanding the scope from just combos to include heads).
+We began by scouring the tube amp market for highly rated combo and head tube amps for electric guitar.
+We chose those that are readily available at major retailers in the USA and ended up putting 63 of them on our short-list for closer rating analysis.
+We then examined relevant reviews, ratings and forum discussions about each amp on our short-list - this came to a total of more than 22,900 sources (an increase of more than 56% over the previous edition partly due to expanding the scope from just combos to include heads).
 We processed that data with the Gearank Algorithm to produce the rating scores out of 100 which we used to select the highest rated amps to recommend above.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors